Invoiced/docs/integrations/saml.md

 Once SSO is properly configured, users can click the **Login with SSO** button on the login screen or [go here](https://app.invoiced.com/login/sso).
 The user will be required to enter in their email address.
 Assuming there is a match the user will then be signed in through their identity provider.

 [![SSO Login Screen](/docs/img/login-with-sso.png)](/docs/img/login-with-sso.png)

+<p class="alert alert-info">Identity Provider-Initiated Sign In is not supported.
+SSO logins must be initiated through our login page.</p>